zackluckyf/advanced-social-network/README.md

 If already using that port simply update the documentation and then http-server apidoc/ -p 8004 or whatever port you prefer.

 The architecture pattern flows with angular services call node/express rest api endpoints that are in server/routes/ and grouped in subfolders.
-Those routes call queries in server/queries grouped in the same subfolders which execute queries on the database.
+Those routes call queries in server/queries grouped in mostly (authentication uses users) the same subfolders which execute queries on the database.

 ## Test Environment